 If you and your family have been impacted by a natural disaster, you may qualify for food assistance through Georgia D-SNAP.
 The Georgia Disaster Assistance program helps those households that have been impacted by:

 - Any other Natural Disaster

 For more information on the Disaster Food Stamps program in Georgia, including eligibility and how to apply, read our complete Georgia D-SNAP Guide here.

 We hope this post about the Emergency Food Stamps in Georgia was helpful.
 If you have additional questions about the Georgia Emergency Food Assistance Program, please leave those in the comments section below.

 If you qualify for Emergency Food Stamps, you may also be able to receive free Holiday Food Assistance Meals.
-To find out what holiday food assistance is available to you, visit our article here.
+To find out what holiday food assistance is available to you, read our Thanksgiving Assistance and Christmas Assistance articles.